Gavin Edwards (basketball)

-Gavin Earl Edwards (born January 15, 1988 in Gilbert, Arizona) is a U.S.-born Japanese professional basketball player for Chiba Jets Funabashi in Japan.
+Gavin Earl Edwards (born January 15, 1988, in Gilbert, Arizona) is a U.S.-born Japanese professional basketball player for Utsunomiya Brex in Japan.
 He is also a member of the Japanese men's national basketball team and competed for them in the 2020 Summer Olympics held in Tokyo.

 College

 Edwards played collegiate basketball at UConn Huskies men's basketball.

 Professional and National Team career

 Edwards plays professional basketball in Japan in the B.League, and as a naturalized import for the Japanese national team.
 “It’s not exactly how you’d picture going because you always think, ‘I’d love to play on Team USA,’ but everybody wants to play in the Olympics,” said Edwards, who played at UConn in 2006-10 and has played professionally in Japan for the past eight years."
 He was one of the last members to be selected.